Mandan parents charged after boy found outside in freezing temps

-A Mandan couple is charged with child endangerment after their 4-year-old son was found outside Saturday morning without shoes, dressed in pajamas and a wrapped in a blanket.
+A Mandan couple is charged with child endangerment after their 4-year-old son was found outside the morning of Jan.
+16 without shoes, dressed in pajamas and a wrapped in a blanket.

 Kasandra Denault, 26, and Peter Denault, 42, made their initial court appearances Tuesday, court records show.
 The documents do not list an attorney that could speak for them.